Franschhoek South Africa Travel Guide

 Dried, cured meat snacks, similar to jerky but with distinct South African spices.
 Find them at delis.

 Braided, syrupy doughnuts.
-A sweet and traditional South African treat, often enjoyed with coffee.
+A pleasant and traditional From South africa treat, often enjoyed with coffee.

 Franschhoek is renowned for its fine dining.
 Many require advance reservations.

-Numerous bistro-style restaurants, cafes, and eateries offer diverse menus in a relaxed atmosphere.
+Numerous bistro-style restaurants, cafes, and eateries have a range of menus in a relaxed atmosphere.

-Options are limited for very budget-focused meals, but some choices exist.
+Options are limited for highly budget-focused meals, but some choices exist.

 Most restaurants cater to vegetarians.
 Vegan options are increasingly available, especially at fine dining establishments.